J-S-Harris/J-S-Harris/README.md

 Hi 👋 I’m Jack.

-I work as a consultant/software developer, and am always looking to learn new technologies and develop my skills.
+I am a software developer working mainly with Java, but I love coding in my free time and working with other technologies.

 En/Fr/Ger